flutter/website/src/docs/release/breaking-changes/platform-views-using-html-slots-web.md

 ...
 ```

-Now, when the framework needs to move DOM nodes around, it'll operate over
+After this change, when the framework needs to move DOM nodes around, it
-`flt-platform-view-slot`s, which only contain the `slot` tag that "projects" the
+operates over `flt-platform-view-slot`s, which only contain a `slot` element.
-content defined in the `flt-platform-view` tags outside of the Shadow Root
+The slot _projects_ the contents defined in `flt-platform-view` elements outside
+the shadow root. `flt-platform-view` elements are never the target of DOM
-(which never move), thus preventing the reloads.
+operations from the framework, thus preventing the reload issues.

 From an app's perspective, this change is transparent. **However**, this is
 considered a _breaking change_ because some tests make assumptions